justdisa/portfolio/README.md

 <<<User Stories: Stretch Goals (not required, adapt to fit your portfolio's design)

 As a visitor, I want to see projects one per row on mobile, so that I can read the detail easily.>>>

+adding a line of text here so there will be a change to commit.
+Troubleshooting a github issue.